Dr. Kim Scipes is listed on Research Gate, with details about his research.

-Dr. Kim Scipes is an Associate Professor of Sociology and has taught on the Westville Campus of Purdue University Northwest since 2004.
-He specializes in labor, both domestically and around the world.
+Dr. Kim Scipes is a Professor of Sociology and has taught on the Westville Campus of Purdue University Northwest since 2004, following different careers as a printing press operator (with over nine years in the printing trades), high school teacher, web publisher, and secretary.
+He specializes in labor, both domestically and around the world, and is currently a member of the National Writers Union, UAW/AFL-CIO.
+He has been opening night and plenary speaker at global conferences in Canada, Germany, South Africa and Vietnam.
+Dr. Scipes has published widely in the United States and in 10 different countries around the world: he has published 13 peer-reviewed articles, as well as over 200 articles and book reviews for specialty and activist publications.
+(See publications.)
 He teaches a range of interesting courses, taking a global approach and from a macrosociological perspective.
 Dr. Scipes has been engaged professionally at the global, national and local levels.
 He is a veteran of the US Marine Corps, serving from 1969-73, and fortunately staying in the United States during his time in the Marines; he became consciously political and “turned around” while on active duty.

 Dr. Scipes has published three books to date, two monographs and an edited collection: